viraatdas/crabvision/README.md

 Recommended setup is PyPI “Trusted Publishing” (OIDC), so you don’t need to store a PyPI API token.

 - In PyPI, add a Trusted Publisher for your project(s) pointing at this GitHub repo.
-- Create a git tag like `v0.0.3` and push it; the workflow will build wheels/sdists and publish.
+- Create a git tag matching the version in `pyproject.toml` (e.g., `v0.0.4`) and push it; the workflow will build wheels/sdists and publish.
 - Note: GitHub Actions uses the workflow file from the tagged commit; if you change `.github/workflows/release.yml`, you need to push a new tag (or use manual publish).

 Manual publish (rare): run the workflow via the GitHub UI and set the `publish` input to true.